zwettemaan/secretDmg/README.md

 - Windows uses `python.exe`, not `python3.exe`
 - Command Prompt has limited Unicode support - use PowerShell or Windows Terminal
 - Credentials are stored using Windows Credential Management API
+- **PHP Windows Support**: SecretsManagerLib.php automatically integrates with Windows Credential Manager using PowerShell and Win32 API for seamless password retrieval
 - May need to run as Administrator for some operations

 ### Linux